dcdpr/did-btcr2/chapters/Index.md

 This data structure enables proofs of both inclusion and non-inclusion of data at a given index.
 The instantiation in this specification has 2^256 leaves that are indexed by the SHA256 hash of a **did:btcr2** identifier.
-The data attested to at the leaves of the tree is the ::BTCR2 Update:: for that **did:btcr2** identifier that indexed to the leaf.

 SMT